wendyb8188/sep11-freedom-project/entries/entry05.md

 ![image](https://user-images.githubusercontent.com/91750546/235047811-8f058ea9-74b6-4938-964b-ae7ea54e4d2b.png)

 ### *The Just About Final Learnings*
-After I completed my MVP, I worked on my second goal, here are new things I learned from tinkering:
+After I completed my MVP, I worked on my second goal, here are new things I learned from researching:
-* .
+* You can use
 * .
 * .
 * .